-- Change dates.
+Change dates.
 When QuickBooks displays the graph, click the Dates button on the graph to change the dates for the graph.
-You can enter dates or choose a predefined date range.
-Tip: If you enter a date range much longer than a year, the graph may get too cluttered. - Pick different criteria.
+You can enter dates or, in some cases, choose a predefined date range.

+Tip: If you enter a date range much longer than a year, the graph may get too cluttered.

+• Pick different criteria.
 Click any button on the graph to group the data in a different way.
-For example, the sales graphs usually display sales by item, but you can change them to display sales by customer or by rep.
+For example, the sales graph usually displays sales by item, but you can change it to display sales by customer or by rep.